Pernell Whitaker: Whitaker vs. Chávez

-Whitaker continued on to dominate for the next few years, defending his welterweight title against Santos Cardona 0n April 9, 1994 and in a rematch against McGirt on October 1, 1994.
+Whitaker continued on to dominate for the next few years, defending his welterweight title against Santos Cardona on April 9, 1994 and in a rematch against McGirt on October 1, 1994.

 WBA super welterweight champion

 In his next fight on March 4, 1995, Whitaker added Julio César Vásquez's WBA super welterweight title to his collection.
 Early on, Vasquez was the aggressor, and scored a flash knockdown on Whitaker in the 4th round; but Whitaker settled in & used his accuracy and defense to take over and outpoint Vasquez en route to a unanimous decision win.
 This was a history making fight for Whitaker, as he became only the fourth fighter in history - joining Thomas Hearns, Sugar Ray Leonard, and Roberto Durán - to have won a legitimate world title in four different weight classes.
 However, he chose to move back to welterweight.

 Return to welterweight

 Whitaker successfully defended his WBC belt against Scotland's Gary Jacobs on August 26, 1995.
 In January, 1997, Whitaker put his title on the line against Cuban fighter Diosbelys Hurtado.
 Hurtado gave Whitaker all he could handle and then some.
 Hurtado had Whitaker down on all the judges scorecards going into the 11th round: Hurtado scored flash knockdowns against Whitaker in rounds 1 and 6, and Whitaker had a point deducted in the 9th round for hitting Hurtado behind the head.
-But midway in the 11th round, Whitaker landed a left hook that hurt Hurtado and, in a rare display of aggression and power, unleashed a barrage of left-handed power shots, pummeling Hurtado into the ropes, knocking Hurtado out and almost completely out of the ring before referee Arthur Mercante Jr. stopped the fight at the 1:52 mark, giving Whitaker the come-from-behind TKO win.
+But midway in the 11th round, Whitaker landed a left hook that hurt Hurtado; and in a rare display of aggression and power, Whitaker unleashed a barrage of left-handed power shots, pummeling Hurtado into the ropes, knocking Hurtado out and almost completely out of the ring before referee Arthur Mercante Jr. stopped the fight at the 1:52 mark, giving Whitaker the come-from-behind TKO win.
 The win set up a showdown with undefeated 1992 Olympic gold medalist Oscar De La Hoya.